 How to Clean a Bathroom Floor

-We are always looking for ways to make cleaning day move faster and more efficiently.
-After all, a clean house means more time spent with family and friends and less time scrubbing.
+We are always looking for ways to make cleaning day move faster and more efficiently so we have more time with family and friends and less time scrubbing.
 Luckily, there are small changes you can make to your cleaning routine that speed up the entire process without sacrificing quality.
 Check out our tips below on cleaning your bathroom floors.
 We've got all the tricks you need to clean bathroom floors faster, smarter, and better.

 Step 1: Sweep the Floor

-A clunky vacuum cleaner probably does more harm than good in a small bathroom.
+A clunky vacuum cleaner is almost no help in a small bathroom.
 Instead, keep a small broom in your linen closet.
 Sweep along the edges of the room and work to collect dust and dirt in the middle.
 Don't forget to reach around the base of the toilet where dust likes to collect!

 An easy way to pick up your small dust pile is with a slightly damp paper towel.